What is Post Graduation?

 Master’s Degree

-A master's degree represents the most common postgraduate qualification in India.
-These programs typically require two years of full-time study across four semesters and include specializations such as Master of Arts, Master of Science, Master of Business Administration, Master of Technology, and Master of Commerce.
+The most widely awarded postgraduate degree in India is the masters.
+The programs are typically a two-year, full-time course divided into four semesters, with specializations including Master of Arts, Master of Science, Master of Business Administration, Master of Technology, and Master of Commerce.

-Master's programs blend advanced academic study with hands-on research, typically concluding with a thesis or capstone project, enabling students to master theoretical concepts while honing industry-aligned skills.
+At the master's degree level, programs combine theoretical and practical research, typically concluding with a thesis or capstone project.
+This approach enables students to master theoretical knowledge while acquiring industry-relevant skills.

 PhD (Doctoral Degrees)